 120. Brucellosis Eradication Areas.

-The Director is authorized to declare the entire state, a portion of the state, entire county or part of a county an eradication area, pursuant to Idaho Code, Section 25-604, in order to contain an outbreak of brucellosis and prevent spread of brucellosis to herds in other counties and areas of the state.
+The Director is authorized to declare the entire state, a portion of the state, entire county or part of a county an eradication area, pursuant to Idaho Code, Section 25-604, in order to contain an outbreak of brucellosis and prevent spread of brucellosis to cattle, domestic cervidae, swine and other animals in other counties and areas of the state.
 (3-31-22)

 01. Circumstances Under Which Testing Is Required.
 Test eligible cattle, domestic bison, or other brucellosis susceptible species: (3-31-22)